mossmatters/HybPiper/README.md

 `>Amborella-atpH
 MNPLISAASVIAAGLAVGLASIGPGVGQGTAAGQAVEGIARQPEAEGKIRGTLLLSLAFM`

-[Future plans: Add helper script to do this]

 To execute the entire pipeline, create a directory containing the paired-end read files.
 The script `reads_first.py` will create a directory based on the fastq filenames (or use the `--prefix` flag):